* European stocks claw higher after weak session in Asia

-But there was the first rise in car sales in 22 months to cheer, the removal of tariffs on some U.S imports and as the foreign ministry stressed the benefits of the recent Phase 1 U.S. trade deal following a report that some officials were reconsidering the agreement.
+But there was the first rise in car sales in 22 months to cheer and China's foreign ministry also stressed the benefits of the recent Phase 1 U.S. trade deal following a report that some officials were reconsidering the agreement.

-MSCI's broadest index of Asia Pacific shares outside of Japan had ended down 0.8%, snapping two straight sessions of gains too.
+MSCI's broadest index of Asia Pacific shares outside of Japan had ended down 0.8%, snapping two straight sessions of gains.

 Hong Kong's Hang Seng was among the hardest hit, down 1.45% followed closely by Australia which closed 1% lower.
-South Korea's KOSPI faltered 0.7% too but China's blue-chip CSI300 index managed to recover from an early dip and finish flat.
+South Korea's KOSPI faltered 0.7% too but China's blue-chip CSI300 index managed to recover from an early dip.